freeCodeCamp/freeCodeCamp/guide/english/python/basic-operators/index.md

 str1 = "FreeCodeCamp"
 str2 = "FreeCodeCamp"
+str3 = "FreeCodeCamp1"

 print str1 is str2 # prints True
-print "Code" is str2 # prints False
+print "Code" is str2 # prints False print str2 is str3 # prints False

 a = [10,20,30]
 b = [10,20,30]

 print a is b # prints False (since lists are mutable in Python)
 ```
+A non zero value is True  and zero value is False.